brunagerrard/portfolio/README.md

 You can contact me [here](https://linkedin.com/in/nolascobruna) 🙋‍♀️

 ## ℹ This Project.
-I'm builing my online portfolio with ReactJS.
+I'm building my online portfolio with ReactJS, retrieving information of my public repos via GitHub API.

 It's been a long time coming, folks.
 Hang in there.
 It's gonna happen.

 ## 🚀 Tech.